yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-001_Create_Valid_User.md

 ## 🧪 Test Steps
 1. Open the application
-2. Navigate to the Registration page
+2. Navigate to the registration page
 3. Enter a valid email address
-4. Enter a valid password
-5. Confirm the password (if applicable)
+4. Fill in all required fields
-6. Click on "Register"
+5. Click on "Register"

 ---